Amieldat/Tic-Tac-Toe/README.md

 # Front-End Activity: Tic Tac Toe Game

 Welcome to the Tic Tac Toe game!
 This is a simple web-based implementation of the classic Tic Tac Toe, also known as Noughts and Crosses.
-The game is built using HTML, CSS, and JavaScript, and it allows you to challenge your friends or test your strategic skills against an AI opponent.
+The game is built using HTML, CSS, and JavaScript, and it allows you to challenge your friends and family.

 # How to Play